junxit/us-congress-code/title-15/chapter-2b/sec-78d.md

 Act Oct.
 28, 1949, ch.
 782, set out in the credit of this section, was repealed (subject to a savings clause) by Pub.
 L. 89–554, Sept.
 6, 1966, § 8, 80 Stat.
 632, 655.

-### Transfer of Functions

-For transfer of functions of Securities and Exchange Commission, with certain exceptions, to Chairman of such Commission, see Reorg.
-Plan No. 10 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3175, 64 Stat.
-1265, set out below.

 ### Outreach by the Commission

 Pub.
 L. 112–106, title VII, § 701, Apr.
 5, 2012, 126 Stat.
 327, provided that: “The Securities and Exchange Commission shall provide online information and conduct outreach to inform small and medium sized businesses, women owned businesses, veteran owned businesses, and minority owned businesses of the changes made by this Act [see Short Title of 2012 Amendment note set out under section 78a of this title].”